justinrm/gathered-roots/FORM_VERIFICATION_REPORT.md

 **Date:** December 26, 2024
 **Status:** ✅ Forms Ready - Email Configuration Required
 **Migration Status:** Successfully migrated from PostgreSQL to Square
+**New Feature:** ✅ Preferred Contact Method Added

 ## 📋 Executive Summary

 All contact and booking forms have been verified and are functionally ready.
+The forms now include a preferred contact method feature that allows clients to specify how they would like to be contacted.
 The forms are properly integrated and will work correctly once email configuration is completed.
 No database dependencies remain after the successful PostgreSQL to Square migration.

 ## ✅ Forms Verified